-Op 18 april komt Shari Geller in Antwerpen een masterclass geven over ‘therapeutic presence’, meer bepaald: Cultivating therapeutic presence: boosting your foundation for a strong alliance and effective therapy.
+Op 4 november 2020 komt Shari Geller in Gent een masterclass geven over ‘therapeutic presence’, meer bepaald: Cultivating therapeutic presence: boosting your foundation for a strong alliance and effective therapy.

 Shari Geller, een leerling van Les Greenberg, heeft de afgelopen 20 jaar een methode ontwikkeld om deze therapeutische ‘presence’ te ontwikkelen en te consolideren bij therapeuten.
 Zij gebruikt hiervoor inzichten vanuit de cliëntgerichte en emotion-focused therapie en combineert deze met inzichten vanuit dialectische gedragstherapie en bovenal mindfullness en meditatie.
 Meer bepaald ontwikkelde ze ook non-verbale methodieken om hieraan bij te dragen, zoals haar ‘Therapeutic Rhytm and Mindfulness Program’, een combinatie van meditatie en drummen (!).

 Shari is een bevlogen docente die haar studenten vaak geïnspireerd en gevitaliseerd achterlaat na haar workshops.

 De workshop gaat door in het Engels en hieronder vind je alle verdere informatie.